sequelize/sequelize/docs/associations.md

   }]
 });
 ```
-Is possible rewrite the unique constraint name using **uniqueKey** option.
+Belongs-To-Many creates a unique key when primary key is not present on through model.
+This unique key name can be overridden using **uniqueKey** option.

 ```js
 Project.belongsToMany(User, { through: UserProjects, uniqueKey: 'my_custom_unique' })